codersrank-org/repo_info_extractor/README.md

 dir
 ```

+# Dockerfile
+The provided Dockerfile builds an image that contains the Python script as well as its dependencies.
+To keep the final image size low, it leverages the
+multi-stage build functionality.
+The first stage installs the dependencies as well as all the required build tools.
+The second stage, runtime,
+just copies over the installled dependencies so that they can be used by the script.

+In order to build a new image out of it, run `build-docker.sh` on Mac/Linux or `build-docker.bat` on Windows.
+It should result in
+`codersrank/repo_info_extractor:latest` image.

 # Roadmap
 1. v0.3.0: Improve language recognition.
 The current dummy solution only checks the file extensions.
 2. v0.4.0: Recognize external libraries.
 The current script only considers the programming languages.